SoulcodeAgency/momo-web/IMPROVEMENTS.md

 ### Canvas components - use NAMED exports

 Should we do default exports?
-Suggestion `NO` : Because it allows to use `any` Name when importing it, making it harder to identify or mess up the code base.

 - ✅ If component rename is required, it can still be done on named export, this way, the component name is still always reachable over a global search (`Card as SpecialFeature`)
 - ❌ default import would allow any name - easier for typing wrong name and therefore possibly making it harder to maintain